MIT-Despereaux/MuSim/README.md

 ```

 # TODOs:
-- [High Priority] Complete the tests.
+- [x] Complete writing the tests.
-- [Medium Priority] Explore the interface with python.
+- [ ] [Medium Priority] Explore the interface with python.
-- [Medium Priority] Construct a multip-dimensional sampler for arbitrary distributions
+- [ ] [Medium Priority] Construct a multip-dimensional sampler for arbitrary distributions
     - Motivation: how to efficiently sample an arbitrary multivariate distribution given it's analytical form?
     - We also needs to sample its integrated probability density, for example: sample the energy spectrum of a muon after we know its solid angle.